 Q: Am I guaranteed a room Booking?

-A: New applicants going into their first year of study in September 2018 are guaranteed accommodation providing applicants are full time, have chosen Aston University as their firm choice University or hold a Conditional course offer and have applied for accommodation before 27th July.
+A: New applicants going into their first year of study in September 2018 are guaranteed accommodation providing applicants are full time, have chosen Aston University as their firm choice University and hold at least a Conditional course offer and have applied for accommodation before 27th July.
 All course offer holders must accept their course offers by the August deadline and apply for accommodation before the deadline in July as stated in the allocation policy for new students.
 Applicants can still apply for accommodation despite not accepting their course offer; in this case, there is no guarantee of a room.

 Q. How can I apply for 2018/19 University accommodation?